apache/incubator-retired-blur/README.md

 First clone the project and compile the project using Maven.
 Once this is complete the blur libraries and dependences will be copied into the lib directory.

-### Zookeeper
+### Zookeeper Setup

 Setup [Zookeeper][Zookeeper].
+It is recommended that all production setups use a clustered Zookeeper environment, following best [practices][replicated_zk].

+### Hadoop Setup

+Blur requires Hadoop to be installed because of library dependencies, but running the Hadoop daemons on the servers is optional.

-### HDFS
+### HDFS Notes

-It is assumed that all your servers will be setup to run Hadoop's HDFS filesystem.
-Though possible, the Map/Reduce system is not recommended to be run on the same machines as blur.
+Setup Hadoop's HDFS filesystem, which is required for clustered setup.
+Though possible, the Map/Reduce system is not recommended to be run on the same machines the are running the Blur daemons.
 Follow the Hadoop [cluster setup][cluster_setup] guide.

-NOTE: If you are running blur on a single machine this is not necessary, but [passphraseless][single_node] ssh is still needed.
+NOTE: If you are running Blur on a single machine this is not necessary, but [single node][single_node] setup is still required for libraries.

+### HDFS Options

+HDFS is not required to be installed and running on the same servers as Blur.
+However if the source HDFS is being used for heavy Map/Reduce or any other heavy I/O operations, performance could be affected.
+The storage location for each table is setup independently and via a URI location (e.g. hdfs://<namenode>:<port>/blur/tables/table/path).
+So there may be several tables online in a Blur cluster and each one could reference a different HDFS instance.
+This assumes that all the HDFS instances are compatible with one another.

+NOTE: The normal 0.20.2 is not compatible with Cloudera's 0.20.2 CDH3u1 version.
+Meaning you cannot install CDH3 on your Blur servers and reference a normal 0.20.2 HDFS instance for storage.
+Blur has not been tested with Hadoop version 0.20.203.0.

 ### blur-env.sh